ysennoun/smart-agriculture-with-k8s/README.md

 #### Environment variables

-To deploy all application either with the Gitlab CICD pipeline (see the following picture to know where) or  with `deploy/deployer.sh` cli , you have to set the following environment variables:
+To deploy all application either with the Gitlab CI/CD pipeline (see the following picture to know where) or  with `deploy/deployer.sh` cli , you have to set the following environment variables:

     PROJECT_ID: "your-project-id"
     COMPUTE_ZONE: "your-selected-zone"  # for instance europe-west1-b